How to Create a PTO Policy Blog Feature

 Once the PTO change is in effect, update all policies at a central platform (like the company’s policy portal) or employee handbook as a single point of truth.
 Assign HR spokespersons to whom employees can reach out should they need clarification.

-Whenever you change and update PTO policies, the HR department must have a clear plan to communicate the policy changes to the employees effectively.
+Whenever you change and update PTO policies, the HR department must have a clear plan to communicate the policy changes effectively to all employees.

 Use ClickUp’s Policy Memo Template to communicate policy change in a clear, organized manner